 This ex-racehorse, with his owner-driver Kathleen Haak of Pennsylvania, excels at marathon driving and pleasure driving.
 They won the High Point Award at the prestigious Lorenzo Driving Show in New York in 2009.
 Draken made $15,644 while on the NY racetracks for the Morrisville College Standardbred Program before switching gears to compete with Kathleen.

 This is a remarkable pedigree for the variety of 3/4 siblings from the Adios/Tar Heel nick- they are Tarport Cheer, Carolonda, Bret Hanover, Steady Beau 3x3x3x5- plus many additional near relatives.
 This is a strong typesetting presence.

-Discussion of the Standardbred Bloodlines suceeding at Olympis style sport.
+Discussion of the Standardbred Bloodlines succeeding at Olympis style sport.

-Now available--the real story of this wonderful sport horse breed, order 20% here.
+Now available--the real story of this wonderful sport horse breed.

 We knew this breed was a fantastic sport horse, but what we did not know is that it is possibly the soundest breed.
 See a study in soundness inspired by the career Foiled Again, who completed 109 wins in his career and retired sound.
 And then the extensive study on soundness in the Standardbred that resulted.